otrv4/otrv4/otrv4.md

 In the non-interactive DAKE, the initializer (Alice, in the above overview) does not have participation deniability, but Bob, the receiver, does.

-Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential and have integrity.
+Once a conversation has been established with the DAKE, all data messages transmitted in it are confidential and retain their integrity.
 After a MAC key is used by a party to validate a received message, it is added to a list.
 Those MAC keys are revealed in the first message sent of the next ratchet.
 This allows forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by